Trentino-Alto Adige/Südtirol: History

 The Romans conquered the region in 15 BC.
 After the end of the Western Roman Empire, it was divided between the invading Germanic tribes in the Lombard Duchy of Tridentum (today's Trentino), the Alamannic Vinschgau, and the Bavarians (who took the remaining part).
 After the creation of the Kingdom of Italy under Charlemagne, the Marquisate of Verona included the areas south of Bolzano, while the Duchy of Bavaria received the remaining part.

 From the 11th century onwards, part of the region was governed by the prince-bishops of Trent and Brixen, to whom the Holy Roman Emperors had given extensive temporal powers over their bishoprics.
 Soon, they were overruled by the Counts of Tyrol and Counts of Görz, who also controlled the Puster Valley: in 1363 its last titular, Margarete, Countess of Tyrol ceded the region to the House of Habsburg.
 The regions north of Salorno were largely Germanized in the early Middle Ages, and important German poets like Arbeo of Freising and Oswald von Wolkenstein were born and lived in the southern part of Tyrol.

 The two bishoprics were secularized by the Treaty of Lunéville of 1803 and given to the Habsburgs.
 Two years later, following the Austrian defeat at Austerlitz, the region was given to Napoleon's ally Bavaria (Treaty of Pressburg, 1805).
 The new rulers provoked a popular rebellion in 1809, led by Andreas Hofer, a landlord from St. Leonhard in Passeier; this rebellion was crushed the same year.
 At the resulting Treaty of Paris (28 February 1810), Bavaria ceded the southern part of Tyrol (Trentino and the city of Bolzano) to the Napoleonic Kingdom of Italy.
-During French control of the region, it was called officially Haut Adige (literally "High Adige", Italian: "Alto Adige"; German: "Hochetsch") in order to avoid any reference to the historical County of Tyrol.
-After Napoleon's defeat, in 1815, the region returned to Austria.
+During French control of the region, it was called officially Haut Adige (Italian: "Alto Adige"; German: "Hochetsch"), literally "High Adige", in order to avoid any reference to the historical County of Tyrol.
+After Napoleon's defeat in 1815, the region returned to Austria.

 Under Austrian rule the territory of today's province of South Tyrol was called südliches Tirol or Deutschsüdtirol, but was occasionally also referred to as Mitteltirol, i.e. Middle Tyrol, due to its geographic position, while Südtirol (Tirolo meridionale), i.e. South Tyrol, indicated mostly today's province of Trentino.
 Trentino was also called Welschtirol ("Romance Tyrol", Tirolo italiano) or Welschsüdtirol ("Romance South Tyrol", Tirolo meridionale italiano).
 Sometimes Südtirol also indicated the whole of the Trentino-Alto Adige/Südtirol region.

 During the First World War, major battles were fought high in the Alps and Dolomites between Austro-Hungarian Kaiserjäger and Italian Alpini, for whom control of the region was a key strategic objective.
 The collapse of the Austro-Hungarian war effort enabled Italian troops to occupy the region in 1918 and its annexation was confirmed in the post-war treaties, which awarded the region to Italy under the terms of the Treaty of Saint-Germain.